-For children in Smugglers' all-day snowboarding camps for ages 3-5 the learning process is eased by a low camper to instructor ratio and the indoor use of balance boards to prepare them for on-slope balance and riding.
-On the snow, these young children benefit from Burton's riglet reel, a retractable strap attached to the snowboard that enables an instructor to guide the child over features with ease and allowing for a lot of quick repetition.
+For children in Smugglers' all-day snowboarding camps for ages 3-5 the learning process is enhanced by a low camper to instructor ratio and the indoor use of balance boards to prepare children for on-slope balance and riding.
+On the snow, these young children benefit from Burton's Riglet Reel, a retractable strap attached to the snowboard that enables an instructor to guide the child over features with ease.

 At Smugglers', beginning snowboarders of all ages enjoy Burton Learn To Ride equipment.
 The LTR snowboards feature a softer flex, edge bevel and a convex base, which reduces the likelihood of catching an edge and makes linking turns easier.
 LTR boots and bindings are softer flexing, allowing for increased comfort and as well as easing the userís ability to guide the board into a turn.
 Youth bindings feature one strap with simple ratchets, and for the youngest riders, boots are secured with easily adjusted velcro.

-New for Winter 2012-2013, Smugglers' Snow Sport University will offer two hour Riglet Park sessions for 3 to 6 year olds, in addition to full day snowboarding camp for ages 3 to 5.
+During Winter 2012-2013, Smugglers' Snow Sport University began offering two hour Riglet Park sessions for 3 to 6 year olds, in addition to full day snowboarding camp for ages 3 to 5.

 Smuggs - Burton